ruocwang/ruocwang.github.io/index.md

 ## Something personal
 I enjoy learning and acquiring new skills in general, so I have to be selective with my hobbies to stay focused on the main quest.
 Currently, I'm sticking with reading across a wide range of topics and practicing swordsmanship.
 - With books, I enjoy a diverse mix: history, philosophy, science, strategy, business, biographies.
-And I'm definitely pro-ebook, as it is impossible to carry paper books around.
+And I'm pro-ebook because it is impossible to carry paper books around.
 - For swordsmanship, I'm currently studying Katori Shintō-Ryū (天真正伝香取神道流) under Masashi Sensei, with a lineage tracing directly back to Otake Shihan (大竹利典師範).